lee-jai/GSW_LAL_NYK_DATA/README.md

 "PTS" is numerical data, describing points per game.<br>

 Issues:<br>
-Some data are missing for earlier season because technology was not developed enough to gather the statistics during games.
+Some data are missing for earlier seasons because technology was not developed enough to gather the statistics during games.